joannafernandez/cnt_MSci/README.md

 > Use a toy genome and reads to get to grips with Bowtie2 and samtools

 > #### L5&6_MAPQ_filtering.ipynb
+> Important basis for QC:
-> Using a toy genome, learn how to inspect
+> Using a toy genome and reads, practice Bowtie2 and samtools application and learn how to inspect outputs for mapping quality.